 - The high value they place on their customer’s satisfaction

-The company’s comprehensive return policies helped to deliver its impressive online sales: consumers know before they buy that items shipped from Amazon.com – the store’s proprietary site – are returnable within 30 days of receipt of the shipment (in most cases).
+The company’s return policies help drive its overwhelming online success: consumers know before they buy that items shipped from Amazon.com are returnable within 30 days of receipt of the shipment.
 These details are explicit in the company’s return policy and advertised throughout the website.

 To ease the process, customers need only to follow a three-step process: